Western Aphasia Battery: Scoring

 The battery was designed to provide a means of evaluating the major clinical aspects of language function: content, fluency, auditory comprehension, repetition and naming plus reading, writing and calculation.
 In addition to the nonverbal skills of drawing, block design and praxis are evaluated usually accompanied by Raven's Colored Progressive Matrices test.

 The scoring provides two main totals, along with subscale scores.
 These are the Aphasia Quotient (AQ) score and Cortical Quotient (CQ) score.

 AQ can be thought of as a measure of language ability.
 It reflects the severity of the spoken language deficit.
 It is a weighted composite of performance on 10 separate WAB subtests.
-Scores rate severity as follows: 0-25 is very severe, 26-50 is severe, 51-75 is moderate, and 76–above is mild.
+Scores rate severity as follows: 0–25 is very severe, 26–50 is severe, 51–75 is moderate, and above 76 above is mild.

 WAB has high validity and reliability.
 It offers high test-retest reliability, inter- and intra-judge reliability, face and content validity, and construct validity.
 High scores correlate with good functional communication skills.

 CQ is a general measure of intellectual ability and includes all the subscales.